High Performance Computing Features#

 # Double precision is used for the computation

 The support for Dask array inputs also allows to trivially parallelize computations.
-Consider for example the hierarchical median operator below:
+Consider for example the hierarchical median operator below (in 1D for simplification):

 [5]: